ssenualitzies/Ssenualitzies-Riices-Swift-Fix-Guide/README.md

 This error typically occurs if Swift's module is corrupted or outdated:

-- Update Swift to the latest version.
+- Update Swift to the latest version or reinstall.
 - Delete `Swift-Module.dll` and related files from the Swift folder, then restart Swift.
+- Check your protection history in microsoft defender and restore any swift files
 - Make sure Roblox and Swift run with Administrator privileges.
 - Check your GPU drivers are up to date.
 - If using custom launchers (Bloxstrap/Fishstrap), follow their attach timing guides strictly.

 If the issue persists, reinstall Swift and Roblox cleanly.
 [Back to top](#table-of-contents)

 ---